To donate supplies, please contact us and let us know what you would like to donate.

-Empower House is looking for donation of funds for start-up and build-out estimated at $600,000.
-We are looking to build a clubhouse in the Quad City area that is located near restaurants, grocery stores, banks, and public transportation.
-The location must be easily accessible by public transportation and no smaller than 6,000 sq feet.
+Empower House is looking for donation of funds for start-up, build-out and sustainable.
+We are looking to build a Clubhouse in the Quad City area that is located near restaurants, grocery stores, banks, and public transportation.
+The location must be easily accessible by public transportation.

 You can donate online or if you’d like to make a larger contribution, please contact us.

 P.O.
 Box 2183

 Checks can be made out to: Empower House QCA

 Join Our Team

 We are looking for people who are dedicated, engaged, and hard-working and who want to impact their community positively.
 We need: